 Assigner to find an alternate venue to play the game(s) on or close to the specified game date.

-8. In the event a game is delayed beyond one hour (college play only):
+8. In the event a game is delayed beyond one hour (college club play only):

-• The umpires are not be obligated to stay beyond one hour of the scheduled start time and shall be paid a full game fee, plus mileage and per diem if applicable.
+• The officials are not be obligated to stay beyond one hour of the scheduled start time and shall be paid a full game fee, plus mileage and per diem if applicable.

-• If the umpires agree to stay beyond the 1 hour, they shall be paid a full game fee, plus mileage and per diem if applicable, plus a delayed game fee of $15 per ½ hour.
+• If the officials agree to stay beyond the 1 hour, they shall be paid a full game fee, plus mileage and per diem if applicable, plus a delayed game fee of $15 per ½ hour.

 • In the event that teams have different start times for the game, the home team's start time is considered the “official game time.”